-Protection From Violence
+Protection From Violence In Broward County

 What can a restraining order do?
-It can restrict an allegedly abusive person’s actions by prohibiting him/her from contacting, harassing, or coming near a protected individual (or individuals).
+It can restrict an allegedly abusive person’s actions by prohibiting them from contacting, harassing, or coming near a protected individual (or individuals).

-- Prohibit contact with the victim;
+- Prohibit contact with the victim

-- prohibit harassment of a victim;
+- Prohibit harassment of a victim

-- establish minimum distance from a victim.
+- Establish a minimum distance from a victim

 Acquiring a restraining order is often a multi-step process: